samuelwehrli/BMLD-Inf2-BMICalcV2/README.md

 # BMLD-Inf2-BMICalcV2

-Full blown example of BMI Calculator with user specific login
+BMI Calculator which logs all Calculator calls

-Link to the app: https://bmi-rechner-v3.streamlit.app
+Link to the app: https://bmi-rechner-v2.streamlit.app